 GENERIC NAME: bitolterol mesylate

-BRAND NAME: (Tornalate: This brand no longer is available in the U.S.)
+BRAND NAME: (Tornalate: This brand no longer is available in the U.S. and there are no generic versions.)

 GENERIC AVAILABLE: No